-China is the world’s largest tea producer as of 2017, followed by India, Kenya, Sri Lanka, and Indonesia.
-Tea plantation acreage in China has been consistently growing ever since 2006, with the most prolific tea-cultivation areas laying around and south of the Yangtze river valley in Guizhou, Yunnan, Sichuan, and Hubei provinces.
+China is the world’s largest tea producer, followed by India, Kenya, Sri Lanka, and Indonesia.
+Tea plantation acreage in China has been consistently growing, with the most prolific tea-cultivation areas laying around and south of the Yangtze river valley in Guizhou, Yunnan, Sichuan, and Hubei provinces.

 When it comes to international trade, China exports more tea than any other country in the world.
-Green tea accounts for the largest proportion of China’s total tea exports and the majority of it goes to Morocco, Uzbekistan, Ghana, Mauritania, and the United States.
-According to China Customs data, the exports of all types of Chinese teas (green, black, oolong, puer, scented tea) have grown by one to nine percent on average in 2017.
+Green tea accounts for the largest proportion of China’s total tea exports and the majority of it goes to Morocco, Uzbekistan, Hong Kong, and some West African countries.
+According to China Customs data, the value of exports of nearly all types of Chinese teas (green, black, oolong, pu'er tea) have grown by eight to 85 percent in 2019.
 Nevertheless, China’s tea imports have also been rising.
-In 2017, China imported around 25,000 metric tons of black tea, almost 40 percent more than the previous year.
+In 2019, China imported around 36,000 metric tons of black tea, around 30 percent more than in the previous year.
 Most of it came from Sri Lanka, India, Kenya, Indonesia, and Taiwan.

 Domestically, Chinese consumed approximately 626 thousand metric tons of tea in 2015, around nine times more than coffee.
 However, annual per capita tea consumption in China reached only 1.25 pounds as of 2016, more than in Indonesia, India, Taiwan and several other large global tea producers, yet less than Japan and some European countries such as Ireland and the United Kingdom.